dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 The payload of the completion token contains:

-**ds** - the unique string identifier for the DS.
+**ds** - the unique string identifier for the AS.

 **iat** - the time the completion token was created.

 **jti** - a unique identifier for the completion token per {{RFC7519}} section 4.1.7.

-**handle** the completion handle the DS provided the Client in the initiation response {{InitiationResponseJSON}}.
+**handle** the completion handle the AS provided the Client in the initiation response {{InitiationResponseJSON}}.

 ## JOSE Refresh Token {#JOSERefreshToken}

-A JOSE Refresh Token payload is the same as the JOSE Completion Token except the "handle" value is a refresh handle the DS provided the Client in the completion response {{CompletionResponseJSON}}.
+A JOSE Refresh Token payload is the same as the JOSE Completion Token except the "handle" value is a refresh handle the AS provided the Client in the completion response {{CompletionResponseJSON}}.

 ## JOSE Access Token {#JOSEAccessToken}

-A JOSE Access Token payload is the same as the JOSE Completion Token except the "handle" value is an access handle the DS provided the Client in the completion response {{CompletionResponseJSON}}, and there is no "ds" parameter.
+A JOSE Access Token payload is the same as the JOSE Completion Token except the "handle" value is an access handle the AS provided the Client in the completion response {{CompletionResponseJSON}}, and there is no "ds" parameter.

-The "jwk" object in a JOSE access token header MUST be set to the "jwk" value the DS provided for the access handle.
+The "jwk" object in a JOSE access token header MUST be set to the "jwk" value the AS provided for the access handle.

 A non-normative example of a JOSE access token header and payload follows: